Mhawkins28/BoardGame_App/README.md

 ![Screen Shot 2022-06-21 at 5 20 11 PM](https://user-images.githubusercontent.com/93104882/174899597-a06af99f-82f2-4332-a43f-d713f7c11193.png)
 ![Screen Shot 2022-06-21 at 5 21 04 PM](https://user-images.githubusercontent.com/93104882/174899608-ad0cc92c-bfb9-42d5-b018-aad776260c5c.png)

-## Do you want to see what a live, exsisting user collection looks like?
-<b>For testing purposes, you can use the Google login with:</b> <br>
--- email: bgs.test9@gmail.com <br>
--- password: Apptest123

-<em>*You can add/edit anything you wish.
-However, please only delete an item if you added it.
-Thank you!</em>

 ## Technical Requirements

 - A working full-stack application, built using Node.js, Mongoose, Express and EJS.